Are You Looking For A Friendly Children’s Dentist In Lincoln, NE?

 Finding a Friendly Children’s Dentist

-There are several options to find a children’s dentist office nearby.
+There are several options when it comes to finding a children’s dentist office nearby.
 However, finding a children’s dentist that your children and teens are comfortable and at ease with can be difficult.
 By finding a gentle and caring kids dentist that will routinely provide cleanings and check-ups, your child’s overall health will be improved.

-Dr. Kelly O’Hara is a qualified and friendly children’s dentist that will exceed your expectations and keep your child smiling brilliantly.
+Dr. Jon Isaacson and Dr. Kelly O’Hara are both qualified, friendly children’s dentists in Lincoln, NE that will exceed your expectations and keep your child smiling brilliantly.

-The Importance of Dental Care and Seeing Children’s Dentist
+The Importance of Dental Care and Seeing A Children’s Dentist

 A healthy mouth helps maintain our overall health so it is important to keep our teeth healthy and continue to promote good dental habits.
 According to the Center for Disease Control (CDC), tooth decay is the most common chronic childhood illness in America.
 Tooth decay is much more than just a hole in your child’s tooth.
 It involves bacteria that can enter the bloodstream leading to more serious bacterial infections.
 Tooth decay is actually 5 times more likely than childhood obesity and four times more likely than asthma.
 By having regular check-ups by a children’s dentist, the overall well-being of your child will be increased.

 Our children’s dentist understands the importance of tooth care and works together with parents to educate their kids on how to maintain oral hygiene at home.